Aleksa Buha

 Aleksa Buha (born 21 November 1939) is a Bosnian Serb philosopher and member of the Academy of Sciences and Arts of the Republika Srpska.
 During the 1990s, he was the minister of foreign affairs of Republika Srpska.
 Buha is also a member of the Senate of Republika Srpska.

-From 1996 until 1998, he was the President of the Serb Democratic Party.
+From 1996 until 1998, he was the President of the Serb Democratic Party (SDS).
+Buha left the SDS and is a member of the First Serb Democratic Party (PSDS).